Skip to content

 • Consider whether flying multiple people is necessary or if fewer would suffice.

-• Investigate whether your organization could offer shared-use bicycles, cargo bikes, e-bikes, or electric cars.
+• Find out whether your organization could offer shared-use bicycles, cargo bikes, e-bikes, or electric cars.

-• Encourage your team or participant group to cycle to the venue.
+• Encourage your work team or group of participants to cycle to the venue.

 • Ensure that there are functional bike parking facilities.